SahibKazimli/ffu-analyzer-retrieval/README.md

 - **Persistent storage** — replace SQLite with a vector database so data survives, also user based storage.
 - **File upload** — let users upload their own PDFs through the UI
-- **Streaming answers** — stream the LLM response token-by-token to the chat UI for a more responsive feel
 - **Multimodal support** — use a vision model to extract information from drawings, diagrams, and tables, which are currently ignored during extraction